NootanVijapure/DDLExercise3/README.md

-# DDL exercise
+# DDL exercise3
-Creating Tables:
+Creating Tables with Null and Not Null Constraints:
-Create a table named Movies with the following columns: movie_id (integer) title (varchar, maximum length 100) director (varchar, maximum length 50) release_year (integer) genre (varchar, maximum length 50)
+Create a table named Planets with the following columns:

-Altering Tables:
+planet_id (integer)
+planet_name (varchar, maximum length 50, not null) diameter (decimal) distance_from_sun (decimal, not null)
+Ensure that planet_name column does not allow NULL values, while distance_from_sun can have NULL values.

+Altering Tables with Not Null Constraints:
-Alter the Movies table to add a new column named rating of type decimal(3, 1).
+Alter the Planets table to modify the diameter column to not allow NULL values.

 Dropping Tables:
-Create a new table named Students with columns:
+Create a new table named Galaxies with the following columns:

-student_id (integer)
-student_name (varchar, maximum length 50)
-age (integer)
+galaxy_id (integer)
-grade (varchar, maximum length 2)
+galaxy_name (varchar, maximum length 50, not null) description (text) number_of_stars (integer)
-Then, drop the Students table.
+Then, drop the Galaxies table

-Truncating Tables:
-Create a table named Events with columns:

-event_id (integer)
-event_name (varchar, maximum length 100)
-date (date)
-location (varchar, maximum length 100)
-Insert some sample data into the Events table.
-Once done, truncate the table to remove all records while keeping the table structure intact.

-Renaming Tables:
-Create a table named Restaurants with columns:

-restaurant_id (integer)
-name (varchar, maximum length 50) cuisine (varchar, maximum length 50) location (varchar, maximum length 100)
-Rename the table to DiningSpots.